-Warming Centers open in the Local 6 Region
+Warming Centers open in the Local 6 region

-PADUCAH — A Weather Authority Alert is in effect from Thursday through Saturday of this week as dangerously cold weather impacts the Local 6 region.
+PADUCAH — On Wednesday, Kentucky Governor Andy Beshear declared a State of Emergency ahead of frigid winter weather arriving on Thursday.

+Related: Beshear declares state of emergency in anticipation of frigid temperatures, snow

-Community members exposed to the cold without shelter will be at risk for hypothermia, frostbite, and other serious injury.
+Community members exposed to the upcoming weather will be at risk for hypothermia, frostbite, and other serious injuries.
 Local warming centers are opening in our area to help keep community members safe from the cold.

+During his Wednesday briefing, Beshear announced there would be a warming center open in every Kentucky county.
+Additionally, he announced several state parks would serve as backup warming centers.
+Local 6 is working on compiling all of that information.

 Did we miss one?
 You can email us at newstip@wpsdlocal6.com to let us know.